wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 #### Frequency Penalty

-The last hyperparameter we'll discuss is the frequency penalty.
-This penalty looks similar to the presence penalty parameter but uses a different approach.
+Frequency penalty is the last hyperparameter we need to discuss.
+This hyperparameter looks similar to the presence penalty hyperparameter but uses a different approach.
 Instead of applying a flat penalty to tokens that occurred before in the output, frequency penalty applies a penalty to the probability of tokens that frequently appear in the output.
 The more often a token appears in the output, the higher the penalty and the less likely the token is to be selected during the Top-P sampling process.

 #### What to Choose for Each of the Hyper Parameters

-I know that this is a lot to take in and apply effectively.
-So let me give you some direction on what to choose for each of the parameters.
+I know that this is a lot to take in so let me give you some direction on what to choose for each of the parameters.

 Coding requires a more repetitive and boring output to be effective.
 So you'd want to